Canadian public debt: Historical context

-An editorial in the Wall Street Journal in 1995 said Canada might need an International Monetary Fund bailout and called Canada "an honorary member of the Third World."
+An editorial in The Wall Street Journal in 1995 said Canada might need an International Monetary Fund bailout and called Canada "an honorary member of the Third World."
 When Jean Chretien became Prime Minister in November 1993, he undertook a fiscal consolidation that was achieved mainly by big spending reductions.
 The ratio of spending cuts to tax hikes was seven-to-one.
 Tax revenues could not be boosted by much partly because Canada's top marginal income tax rate was already around 55%.
 The policy shift represented "the biggest reduction in Canadian government spending since demobilization after World War Two."
 By FY 1995-1996 the federal net debt to GDP ratio peaked at 68%, and a budget surplus was achieved within four years.

-The Financial Crisis and the COVID-19 Pandemic
+The 2008 financial crisis and the COVID-19 Pandemic

 In 2010, Canada's debt-to-GDP ratio was 77%.
 During the period that included the 2008 financial crisis and the Great Recession, Stephen Harper's CPC government reported six straight years of budget deficits.
-The federal debt (measured as the accumulated deficit) continued to increase after the financial crisis.
+The federal debt (measured as the accumulated deficit) continued to increase after the 2008 financial crisis.
 The net debt-to-GDP ratio increased to 33% in 2013, and then began a slight decline.

 During 2020, the first year of the historic COVID-19 pandemic, the sum of all government liabilities (gross debt) reached $2,852 billion (129.2% as a ratio of GDP).
 The consolidated general government (federal, provincial, territorial and local governments) posted an "historic deficit" of $325.5 billion to provide relief.
 Issuances of financial instruments in 2020Q2 reached record highs, including an additional $234.4 billion in federal short term paper and an additional $65.7 billion in federal bonds.
 Borrowing at the subnational level (mostly provincial government bonds) reached $62 billion.
 By 2022Q2, the GDP increased and the federal government's net debt-to-GDP ratio was 35.4%, down from 36.8% in Q1.

 During the COVID-19 pandemic, interest rates were at an historic low which meant that the massive deficit spending was easier to finance.
 Interest payments on debt represented approximately 1% of GDP early in the pandemic, compared to 6% in 1995, when it reached its highest level.
 By mid-2021, interest payments on public debt were projected to rise for the federal government and nine of ten provinces.
-For the fiscal year ending March 31, 2022, interest expense on government debt liabilities was $65 billion, or approximately 7 cents of every dollar of revenue and 2.6% as a percent of GDP.
-The same period saw an inflationary reduction in real debt of 6.8%, resulting in a decrease in real debt of $171 billion, or approximately 18 cents of every dollar of revenue and 6.8% as a percent of GDP.
+For the fiscal year ending 31 March 2022, interest expense on government debt liabilities was $64.6 billion, or 6.8% of every dollar of revenue.